 More than a simple cleaning, stone restoration brings the elegance and beauty back to your natural stone.
-Depending on your type of stone, we have a specific, tested, and proven system to restore your treasure.
-Continues reading below for an overview of the different stones types we can restore for you!
+Depending on your type of stone, JP Carpet Cleaning Expert Floor Care Los Angeles have a specific, tested, and proven system to restore your treasure.
+Continue reading below for an overview of the different stones types we can restore for you!

 Marble Cleaning and Restoration

-Marble is formed from limestone that is superheated to form its unique crystalline structure.
-Its natural elegance sets a perfect statement in any entryway or floor space within your home or a commercial space.
-Marble tiles are known to last virtually forever if they are cleaned and maintained.
-Although porous and easily stained, marble has a reputation of being one of the most luxurious home design material and its attractive veining and color options can truly make it stand out in any room.
+Marble is formed from limestone that is super-heated to form its unique crystalline structure.
+Its natural elegance sets a perfect statement in any entryway or floor space within your home or commercial space.
+Besides that, marble tiles are known to last virtually forever if they are cleaned and maintained.
+Although porous and easily stained, marble has a reputation of being one of the most luxurious home design materials and its attractive veining and color options can truly make it stand out in any room.

-For thousands of years since early civilizations terracotta tiles have been used by mankind as floors and wall coverings.
-Nowadays, despite the huge technological advances in ceramics Mexican hand-made terracotta floor tiles are still some of the most favorable building materials among architects, builders, designers and consumers.
+For thousands of years terracotta tiles have been used by mankind as floor and wall coverings.
+Nowadays, despite the huge technological advances in ceramics, Mexican hand-made terracotta floor tiles are still some of the most favorable building materials among architects, builders, designers, and consumers.

 Cracking is the most common form of failure and is typically caused by the structural system that supports the terrazzo topping rather than the material itself.
-Contact with alkalies or acids can deteriorate the bonding agents used in terrazzo.
-If a large portion of the flooring must be replaced due to cracking, it must first be cut out, after which the structural subsurface should be examined before attempting to find a compatible replacement.
-Replacement terrazzo must achieve a continuous look by having the same colored marble chips as the rest of the floor.
+Contact with alkalies or acids can deteriorate the use of bonding agents in terrazzo.
+If a large portion of the flooring must be replaced due to cracking, it must first be cut out, after which the structural subsurface should examine before attempting to find a compatible replacement.
+Replacement terrazzo must achieve a continuous look by having the same color marble chips as the rest of the floor.